Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

 Figure \ref{fig2}(a) summarizes threshold fluences $F_{\mathrm{th}}$ for P-to-AP switching ($F_{\mathrm{P}}$) and for multidomain state ($F_{\mathrm{MD}}$).
 The value of $F_{\mathrm{th}}$ is determined for each state by fitting the domain area as a function of various laser pulse energies, as described in the Supplementary Material of Ref. \cite{igarashi2023inter}.
 Both $F_{\mathrm{P}}$ and $F_{\mathrm{MD}}$ are observed to increase with $t_{\mathrm{Cu}}$.
 The change in slope of $F_{\mathrm{P}}$ defines three different regimes (1, 2, and 3), as indicated in Fig. \ref{fig2}(a).
 The existence of these regimes can be associated to differences in energy absorption, which is calculated using a transfer matrix method and refractive indices for each material collected from Refs. \cite{igarashi2020engineering,johnson1974optical}.
 Optical energy absorption in the free layer, shown in Fig. \ref{fig2}(b), decreases significantly with increasing $t_{\mathrm{Cu}}$ and reaches less than 0.1\% at $t_{\mathrm{Cu}}$ = 60 nm.
 From both experiments and calculations, we identify three distinct regions.
-In region 1 ($t_{\mathrm{Cu}} < 30 \, \mathrm{nm}$), direct optical excitation is the dominant mechanism.
-In region 2 ($30 \,\mathrm{nm} < t_{\mathrm{Cu}} < 70 \,\mathrm{nm}$), both direct optical and indirect (hot electron) contributions are involved in the switching process.
-In region 3 ($t_{\mathrm{Cu}} > 70 \,\mathrm{nm}$), indirect excitation is the dominant mechanism.
-The slope of region 3 is observed to be similar to that of region 1, which contradicts the behavior predicted by the calculation in Fig. 2(b).
-One possible explanation is that the high phonon temperature induced by the laser pulse shortens the mean free path of electrons \cite{pudell2020heat}, resulting in fewer electrons reaching the spin valve.
-Consequently, greater laser power is required for magnetization reversal in thicker films.
+In region 1 ($t_{\mathrm{Cu}} < 30 \, \mathrm{nm}$), both direct optical excitation and hot-electron-induced excitation contribute to magnetization switching.
+In region 1, the optical absorption in the free layer remains significant but decreases rapidly with increasing Cu thickness, resulting in a steep slope.
+In region 2 (30--70 nm), hot-electron excitation dominates, although some optical contribution may remain.
+The relatively shallow slope in this region is attributed to the long mean free path of hot electrons in Cu, which enables efficient transmission through the Cu layer, as reported previously \cite{bauer2015hot, bergeard2016hot}.
+In addition, the smaller change of the absorption in the free layer also leads to the relatively gentle slope.
+In region 3 ($t_{\mathrm{Cu}} > 70 \,\mathrm{nm}$), indirect excitation contributes dominantly to the switching.
+The slope increases again and becomes comparable to that in region 1.
+This behavior is somewhat unexpected, as it deviates from our absorption calculations (Fig. \ref{fig2}(b)) and the anticipated long mean free path of hot electrons in Cu.
+One possible explanation is that increasing $t_{\mathrm{Cu}}$ leads to increased interfacial roughness between the capping layer and the Cu layer, which in turn enhances electron scattering at the interface.
+As a result, fewer hot electrons reach the free layer, requiring higher laser fluence to achieve switching.

 We also investigate how the capping layer affects P-to-AP switching by testing different capping materials: Ta, Pt, and no capping.
 The lowest $F_{\mathrm{P}}$ is observed at approximately $t_{\mathrm{cap}}$ = 7 to 10 nm, which represents the optimal compromise between laser absorption depth and hot-electron scattering within the capping layer itself \cite{bergeard2020tailoring}.
 For further details on capping layer dependence, see End Matter.